RTPeat/GitPresentation/PITCHME.md

 - Development is being migrated away from internally hosted Team Foundation Servers to Azure DevOps
 - On TFS we are using TFS Version Control, Azure DevOps uses Git for version control
 - Git and TFSVC are different which can cause confusion
+- Damien has offered to buy a Dishoom breakfast for anyone who attends
 @ulend

 ---